 Calligraphy is the “art of beautiful handwriting”.
 The difference between calligraphy and other types of art, is that there are “rules” to how lettering is done correctly.
 There are many styles and a good calligrapher has an ability to write in a few of those styles.
-The styles are called “hands”, although the public has come to call those calligraphy styles “fonts”, as they are called when you are chosing a style of writing on a computer.
+The styles are called “hands”, although the public has come to call those styles “fonts”, as they are called when you are choosing a style of writing on a computer.

 Whatever style you prefer, whether it’s italic, copperplate, foundational, celtic (uncial), or other calligraphy style, the thing that determines if a calligrapher knows what they are doing is consistency in the letter forms.
 And that’s one of the ways that you can tell if your calligrapher has done a good job.

 Calligraphy is considered one of the “highest” art forms in China.
 Chinese characters look very artistic to begin with, but the best calligrapher can write with abandon and lack of restraint.
 You can see how letters are drawings; and they need to be done with both discipline and freedom at the same time to really sing!
 A good calligrapher writing in any style of calligraphy should be able to have this same freedom and flow in their writing.